websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/rest-builder/implementing-a-new-api-with-rest-builder.md

 # Implementing a New API with REST Builder

 REST Builder allows you to quickly implement new JAX-RS APIs for your DXP application.
-It allows you to simply define the API you want to build, while providing the framework and endpoints for you. <!-- Add link to the REST Builder overview article once available. -->
+You can simply define the API you want to build, and REST Builder provides the framework and endpoints for you. <!-- Add link to the REST Builder overview article once available. -->

 ## Deploy an Example REST Builder API